chef/monitoring-integration-automate/data-dog/Monitor_configuration_and_alerting.md

 1. **Set alert conditions:** Select the option to automatically resolve the alerts after a specified period or to require manual intervention by a user.

-1. **Notify your team:** You can notify the team responsible for the infrastructure monitoring via email, Slack, Teams, or pager duty.
+1. **Notify your team:** You can notify the team responsible for the infrastructure monitoring via email, Slack, Teams, or PagerDuty.
 Devoted sections explain the detailed steps for integrating Datadog with these alerting applications.

 1. Datadog provides the flexibility of notification of the same alert, which can be configured to renotify in the alerting app multiple times after a fixed interval of time.